 Internet is pretty fast and reliable here (except when it's not :o)).

-We have a library that you are welcome to delve into during your stay.
+For bookworms, we have a library that you are welcome to delve into during your stay.

 Breakfast and lunch: Everyone helps themselves (there's ample food in fridges and cupboards).